The Sorcerer's Apprentice (2010 film): Filming

 The Sorcerer's Apprentice is set in New York City, and most scenes were shot on location, in places such as Washington Square Park and Chinatown's Eldrige Street.
 Dave's laboratory was filmed in either an abandoned subway station located under the New York City Hall or a studio recreation of it.
 The Bedford Armory in Crown Heights held several of the movie's sets, including Dave's laboratory, complete with inactive Tesla coil generators, Drake Stone's penthouse apartment and even part of Chinatown.

-In the early morning hours of May 4, 2009, a Ferrari F430 being driven during filming of a chase sequence, lost control and careened into the window of a Sbarro restaurant in Times Square, injuring two pedestrians, one of whom was struck by a falling lamppost.
-Filming resumed the following night, when yet another accident occurred.
+On May 4, 2009, while being filmed for a chase scene, a Ferrari F430 crashed through the window of a Sbarro restaurant in Times Square; two pedestrians were injured, one of them struck by a falling lamppost.
+Filming resumed the following night, when another accident occurred.
 The two accidents were blamed on rain making the roads slick.

 To make the magic more believable, it was decided to have an emphasis on practical, on-set effects, such as making real fire, with fluids or flash powder being used for colored flames.
 To provide a lighting reference for the plasma bolts, the actors wore gloves with LED displays to make them glow before adding the computer-generated shot.
 For floating objects, they were either thrown with wires or held by stuntmen wearing green chroma key suits.